 The system, Ferox CEO Troy Wheeler tells us over Skype from his Perth office, can handle insanely high torques.
 The motors in the Azaris could handle up to 500 lb-ft (678 Nm) per wheel if they were attached to a motor that could put that kind of torque out, and they've got bigger units tested up to 850 lb-ft (1,152 Nm).
 Four of those would happily drive your average giant Haulpak mining truck.

-They're also incredibly efficient, the pump and motors operating at an impressive 98 percent efficiency without running the high pressures or temperatures traditionally associated with hydraulic drive systems.
+They're also incredibly efficient, the pump and motors each operate at an impressive volumetric efficiency of up to 98 percent without running the high pressures or temperatures traditionally associated with hydraulic drive systems.

 "Hydraulics have a bit of a bad name," says Wheeler, "probably because of where they've ended up: high pressure, inefficient, hot, jerky … we use 95 percent water, with 5 percent of additives in there.
 It's a completely different system and completely different pressures too.
 We're talking 200-1,500 psi versus 3,000 to 15,000 psi.